Environmental law: Canada

 The Department of the Environment Act establishes the Department of the Environment in the Canadian government as well as the position Minister of the Environment.
 Their duties include "the preservation and enhancement of the quality of the natural environment, including water, air and soil quality; renewable resources, including migratory birds and other non-domestic flora and fauna; water; meteorology;" The Environmental Protection Act is the main piece of Canadian environmental legislation that was put into place March 31, 2000.
 The Act focuses on "respecting pollution prevention and the protection of the environment and human health in order to contribute to sustainable development."
 Other principle federal statutes include the Canadian Environmental Assessment Act, and the Species at Risk Act.
 When provincial and federal legislation are in conflict federal legislation takes precedence, that being said individual provinces can have their own legislation such as Ontario's Environmental Bill of Rights, and Clean Water Act.

 China

 According to the U.S. Environmental Protection Agency, "China has been working with great determination in recent years to develop, implement, and enforce a solid environmental law framework.
 Chinese officials face critical challenges in effectively implementing the laws, clarifying the roles of their national and provincial governments, and strengthening the operation of their legal system."
 Explosive economic and industrial growth in China has led to significant environmental degradation, and China is currently in the process of developing more stringent legal controls.
 The harmonization of Chinese society and the natural environment is billed as a rising policy priority.

+Environmental lawsuits have been available in China since the early 2000s.
+Public protest, however, plays a greater role in shaping China's environmental policy than litigation does.